lukso-network/LIPs/LSPs/LSP-17-ContractExtension.md

 #### Supporting InterfaceIds

-In extendable contracts that implement the ERC165 standard, the `supportsInterface` function should be designed to additionally check for extended interfaceIds.
-This means that beyond the contract's native supported interfaceId, the function should also check support of extended interfaceIds.
+In extendable contracts that implement the ERC165 standard, the `supportsInterface` function should be designed to additionally check for extended ERC165 interface Ids.
+This means that beyond the contract's natively supported interface Id, the function should also check the support of extended interface ids.

-The `supportsInterface` function should call the `supportsInterface` function on the extension mapped to its function selector and return true or false based on the result.
+The `supportsInterface` function should call the `supportsInterface` function on the extension mapped to its function selector (`0x01ffc9a7`) and return `true` or `false` based on the result.

 ## LSP17Extension Specification